wbamberg/idl-reference/docs/nsIUUIDGenerator.md

 Obtains a new UUID using appropriate platform-specific methods to
 obtain a nsID that can be considered to be globally unique.

-@returns an nsID filled in with a new UUID.

 @throws NS_ERROR_FAILURE if a UUID cannot be generated (e.g. if
 an underlying source of randomness is not available)